UNCG-DAISY/Coastal-Image-Labeler/docs/code_documentation/packages.md

 ### axios

-Used for api calls, but this package might soon be removed as its kind of redundent.
-For now it remains untill all instants of it are removed.
+Used for api calls, but this package might soon be removed as it is redundant.
+It remains until all instants of it are removed.

 ### clsx

-This is a package is used to create unique classNames for components.
-It is not important to remember, just know that it exists and is used in select few areas.
+Package used to create unique classNames for components.
+It is used in select few areas.

 ### colors